JupiterM/Angular16Motoko/README.md

 # Easy Angular16 Motoko

 Welcome to the Easy Angular16 Motoko Github repo!
-This repository is made to be a plug-and-play solution for using Angular16 as an ICP smart contract canister front-end with Motoko as the canister back-end.
+This repository is made to be a plug-and-play solution for using Angular16 as an ICP smart contract canister front-end with Motoko as the canister back-end. <br />
 This project uses Angular version 16.1.3 and DFX version 0.14.2.

 ## Quickstart